AmosNimos/sauerbraten/docs/lan.md

 ~~~

 4. connect client to server
-> YOu can also do it manually from the game UI.
+> You can also do it manually from the game UI.
 ~~~
 /connect YOUR_LOCAL_IP
 ~~~